Is San Miguel de Allende safe? What to expect as a tourist

 Yes!
 When compared to other cities in Mexico such as Mexico City, Guadalajara, and Playa del Carmen, San Miguel de Allende is actually considered a much safer city to visit for new tourists right now.

-During your time in the city, you can see your way around its neighborhoods and even visit nearby archaeological wonders such as Canada de la Virgen without having to think about what may be waiting for you around the next corner.
+During your time in the city, you can see your way around its neighbourhoods and even visit nearby archaeological wonders such as Canada de la Virgen.
+Without having to think about what may be waiting for you around the next corner.

-However, hanging around the bus station or being stood outside a tienda for too long, as well as putting yourself in a position to be approached during the evening, will pose a greater risk than being an immediate victim of crime here.
+However, hanging around the bus station or being stood outside a tienda for too long is not ideal.
+Or putting yourself in a position to be approached during the evening will pose a greater risk than being an immediate victim of crime here.

 Is San Miguel de Allende safe for tourists?

-We believe so yes!
-San Miguel de Allende is not only known for being a tourist-friendly city but you can also find a thriving expat scene that creates that home away from home vibe.
+Yes!
+San Miguel de Allende is not only known for being a tourist-friendly city, but you can also find a thriving expat scene that creates that home-away-from-home vibe.
 It is this which attracts more and more people each year.

 is san miguel de allende street music

-Not only that, San Miguel de Allende is safe for families with kids and even people who are traveling solo in Mexico.
-Whether you’re interested in doing Yoga classes, cheese and wine tasting tours or even doing a day trip to Guanajuato City with a group of familiar faces, you can find a thriving travel community here.
+Not only that, San Miguel de Allende is safe for families with kids and even people who are travelling solo in Mexico.
+Whether you’re interested in doing yoga classes, cheese and wine tasting tours or even doing a day trip to Guanajuato City with a group of familiar faces, you can find a thriving travel community here.

-You may well be surprised how open some of the local residents in San Miguel de Allende are when it comes down to giving tourists or people looking to settle down here a hand.
+You may well be surprised how open some residents in San Miguel de Allende are when it comes down to giving tourists or people looking to settle down here a hand.

 This is especially true with those visitors who show an interest in learning Spanish or are interested in learning more about the history of Mexican culture.

-With the local expat scene growing, all we ask is that you try your best to respect the local culture and aim to support the local people where you can.
+With the local expat scene growing, all I ask is that you try your best to respect the local culture and aim to support the local people where you can.

 Crime Rate in San Miguel de Allende

-• We looked at statistics on numbeo.com and found that San Miguel de Allende scored (51.76) on their crime index.
-When compared with Mexico’s capital (68.16) it shows that the crime rate in San Miguel de Allende is low.
+• I looked at statistics on numbeo.com and found that San Miguel de Allende scored (51.76) on their crime index.
+When compared with Mexico’s capital (68.16) it strongly suggests that the crime rate in San Miguel de Allende is low.

-• Some of the moderate crimes we could see were those related to robbery and theft, property crimes, drug dealing and stolen cars.
+• Some moderate crimes I could see were those related to robbery and theft, property crimes, drug dealing and stolen cars.
 None of which are directly related to tourists.

 • Compared with other cities in Mexico, San Miguel de Allende is safe to walk around during both the day and night.

-We have talked a lot about sustainable travel on this website and we hope you can do your bit for the local environment on your trip to San Miguel de Allende.
+I have talked a lot about sustainable travel on this website, and I hope you can do your bit for the local environment on your trip to San Miguel de Allende.

-Is San Miguel de Allende safe for solo travelers?
+Is San Miguel de Allende safe for solo travellers?

 is san miguel de allende casa de la cultura